saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 I think of this in terms of Information Horizons.
 The distance to which we can see and understand, our Information Horizon, gives us that familiarity.
 Whereas horizons are how far we can physically see, our Information Horizons are about what we can observe well enough to understand.

 There are other people out there, in their own Information Horizons -- and we affect each other.

-We are comfortable with what we can see, but then something comes over the horizon that we didn't expect and don't understand.
+But when something comes over the horizon that we didn't expect and don't understand -- that's often a problem.

-The older Bulgarians, they had a more pragmatic and cynical view of how they were manipulated by their governments and cultural systems.
-They knew what was going on, just like we do, but they didn't lie to themselves.

-Propaganda isn't new, and neither is restricting information to control opinions.
-While the methods are changing, the general approach is the same.
+Propaganda and misinformation aren't new.
+But these days, it's far more possible to control opinions by restricting information through social media bubbles.
+Social media bubbles reduce what you can see because they isolate your attention to a small group of people, and use algorithms to filter out information based on commercial goals, not yours.
+This reduces your Information Horizon.

+How much of what you *feel* could be improved if you could understand the people that affect you?
+How much of what you *know* is limited because you choose to pay attention to a small slice of information from a small group of people?
+Does this make sense in such a globally-connected world?

 Now that a lot of us are experiencing this lack of control and visibility, we're getting distraught.
 But we don't have to be.
-It might be hard, but at the moment, it doesn't need to be as hard as what the Bulgarians went through.

-We can do something.

 ## How we get controlled